BPLIM/Workshops/InternalServer/Internal_Server_Manual.md

 # Access to the Internal Server

-> Upon access approval, a user will be able to connect to the Interna
+> Upon access approval, a user will be able to connect to the Internal
 > Server through remote desktop connection, which is installed on the
 > desktop with a shortcut icon "**bplim-int**".
 One can also obtain
 > direct access to the project folder under "**pxxx\_name**", where